united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/datainfrastructure/historian.md

 - Learn more about the benefits of using open-source databases in our blog article, [Historians vs Open-Source databases - which is better?](https://learn.umh.app/blog/historians-vs-open-source-databases-which-is-better/)
 - Check out the [Getting Started guide](/docs/getstarted/) to start using the Historian feature.
 - Learn more about the United Manufacturing Hub's architecture by visiting [our architecture page](/docs/architecture/).
-- Learn more about our Data Model by visiting [this page](). <!-- Add the link to the data model page-->
+- Learn more about our Data Model by visiting [this page](/docs/datamodel/).
 - Learn more about Data Modeling in the Unified Namespace by visiting [our guide](https://learn.umh.app/lesson/data-modeling-in-the-unified-namespace-mqtt-kafka/).